oasisprotocol/old-docs/src/operators/architecture-overview.md

 have less restrictive hardware requirements.

-In this model, any runtime developer can use the open-sourced [Oasis Runtime](https://github.com/oasislabs/oasis-runtime) or any other runtime they choose to use.
+In this model, any runtime developer can use the open-sourced [Oasis Eth/WASI Runtime] or any other runtime they choose to use.
 The privacy and confidentiality technologies baked into the Oasis Runtime allow it to support confidential smart contract transactions and the use to TEEs including Intel SGX and others, but can be used for non-confidential